Farmer's Junk Drawer Quinoa Salad

 - 2/3 cup canola oil

-- adding canola oil last.
+- Whisk all the ingredients, adding canola oil last.
 Whisk as you add the oil until emulsified.
 Store in an airtight container for a week or so.

 Level of difficulty Average

 In a large saute pan, cook onion and garlic in the 2 Tbsp. butter until translucent.
 Add the corn and cooled edamame.
 Cook vegetables for 1-2 minutes.
 Let the vegetables cool down.

 In a big salad bowl, tear up the spinach and lay it on the bottom.
 Slice up the tomatoes and add, then the cooled corn and bean mixture.
 Add the fresh herbs, quinoa and chicken.
 Give everything a good toss.
 Add about 1/4 cup-1/3 cup of dressing and mix well.
 Add the feta and almonds last, and toss again.
 Taste and adjust salt and pepper, and add more dressing if needed.
 I like less dressing to let the flavors of the fresh vegetables come through.
 You can serve the salad with extra dressing for your guests if they need it.